laurenmarietta/I_School_Python_Bootcamp_2024/Day 1 - Workflows & Computational Thinking/Lab1A.md

 ## 4. Create environment & open Jupyter Notebook

 1. Open Anaconda Navigator
-2. Create a new environment named "bootcamp"
+2. Create a new environment named "bootcamp" ([how to create an environment](https://docs.anaconda.com/navigator/getting-started/#managing-environments))
-3. Install the `jupyter` and `notebook` packages in that environment
+3. Install the `jupyter` and `notebook` packages in that environment ([how to install packages](https://docs.anaconda.com/anacondaorg/user-guide/packages/installing-packages/))
 4. From the Home page in Navigator, launch Jupyter Notebook
 5. Navigate to the director containing the class GitHub repo
 6. Open the Lab 1A Jupyter notebook (`I_School_Python_Bootcamp_2024/Day 1 - Workflows & Computational Thinking/Lab 1A - Getting Started.ipynb`)